 “Then his master, after he had called him, said to him, 'You wicked servant!
 I forgave you all that debt because you begged me.
 33 Should you not also have had compassion on your fellow servant, just as I had pity on you?'
 34 And his master was angry, and delivered him to the torturers until he should pay all that was due to him.
 35 "So My heavenly Father also will do to you if each of you, from his heart, does not forgive his brother his trespasses."
 (Matt 18:32-35)

 Clearly, Jesus here is not presenting the Father in a cruciform manner.
 God is love, but what many fail to understand is that His love is multiform and not always cruciform.
 A father who simply says to his defiant child “peace be unto you,” even when his child curses him and defies his authority, could be called a passive father but hardly a loving father.
 A loving father is not negligent nor indifferent.
 He corrects and disciplines as necessary for the long-term benefit of the child whom he loves.
-Some try to reduce Father God to a passive father who simply smiles upon us no matter how defiant of him his children may be and how much damage they are inflicting upon others.
+Some try to reduce Father God to a passive father who simply smiles upon us no matter how defiant of him his children may be or how much damage they are inflicting upon others.
 However, that is not the Father presented to us in the Scriptures.
-Whom He loves He disciplines and even scourges when necessary in order that we may partake of His righteousness.
-(Heb 12:5-11)
+Whom He loves He disciplines and even scourges when necessary in order that we may partake of His righteousness (Heb 12:5-11).

 Additionally, many only refer to God as Father, without giving Him due tribute as King of kings and Lord of lords to whom all reverence and godly fear is due.
-He is also a consuming fire and the Judge of the living and the dead.
-(1Pet 4:5) In light of this Paul said:
+He is also a consuming fire and the Judge of the living and the dead (1Pet 4:5).
+In light of this Paul said: